 Placing the node in maintenance mode

-After identifying the node to be removed (see section “Identify the node to remove from the cluster” above), place the node in maintenance mode.
+After identifying the node to be removed (see “Identify the node that you want to remove from the cluster” above), place the node in maintenance mode.

 pxctl service maintenance --enter